Blog/ROI & Buying Guide

 • The right answer depends more on operational responsibility than on financing vocabulary.

-⚠️If the monthly offer does not clearly spell out deployment, software, service response, and maintenance responsibility, assume you are looking at hardware financing until proven otherwise.
+⚠️If the monthly offer does not clearly spell out deployment, software, annual preventive maintenance, service response, and maintenance responsibility, assume you are looking at hardware financing until proven otherwise.

 Customer-Safe Monthly Pricing Ranges for 2026